 It was man-speak for no, obviously.
 But he was right, they ought to get back.
 She didn’t want to be away long enough to be missed.
 The curfew was only two hours off.
 Soon, after all, they would have plenty of time for exploring the tunnels of their new environment.

-It was a tedious journey back, and the point where the tunnel narrowed and shrank to only a little more than a foot high was every bit as terrifying an ordeal for her on the way back as it had been the first time, even though she now knew that this narrowest point only continued for twenty metres or so before opening out both wider and taller.
+It was a tedious journey back.
+The point where the tunnel shrank to only a little more than a foot high was every bit as terrifying an ordeal on the way back as it had been the first time, even though she now knew that this, the narrowest point, only continued for twenty metres or so before opening out both wider and taller.

-The walls had not shown the smallest sign of being about to collapse on her, but this knowledge didn’t save her from sweating and shaking with nerves, her logic hiding somewhere out of sight at the very moment she needed it there to steady her.
+The walls had not shown the smallest sign of being about to collapse on her, but this knowledge didn’t save her from sweating and shaking with nerves, her logic hiding somewhere out of sight at the very moment she most needed it there to steady her.
 She told herself it would be easier the second time, but it wasn’t at all.
 She wasn’t even halfway into the tunnel when her carefully bolstered nerve failed.
 She couldn’t move.
 She bumped her head on the ceiling and knocked her lamp out of alignment, but she wasn’t able to move her hand to adjust it.
-She closed her eyes, couldn’t bear it and opened them again, but the sight of her own profile bouncing back at her from the ceiling, larger than life and less than eight inches above her, was terrifying.
-For a second she couldn’t remember if the silhouette was herself for not, her mind wouldn’t function, wouldn’t be rational.
+She closed her eyes, couldn’t bear it and opened them again, but the sight of her own profile bouncing back at her from the ceiling, larger than life and less than eight inches above her face was terrifying.
+For a second she couldn’t remember if the silhouette was herself or not, her mind wouldn’t function, wouldn’t be rational.
 She was trapped and it was like a nightmare.

-She managed to gasp in two or three deep shaky breaths, then told herself she was being ridiculous, she could hardly just stay where she was.
+She managed to gasp in two or three deep shaky breaths, then told herself she was being ridiculous, that she could hardly just stay where she was.
 And next time, she wouldn’t try to do it on her back, she’d crawl in on her front.
 She had always loved climbing, surfing, loved hang-gliding, enjoyed going on the scariest rides at theme parks, so why was this such a problem for her?
-That’s why it’s called an irrational fear, she reminded herself, duh!
+Duh, that’s why it’s called an irrational fear, she reminded herself.
 She trembled.
-The rock was only inches from her nose.
+The rock seemed just inches from her nose.
 Surely it was getting closer?
 Her stomach lurched uncomfortably.
 She felt dizzy.
 She shut her eyes again, even though it didn’t help.
 She remembered her mother had told her about trying to visualise open pastures strewn with wild flowers when she had an MRI scan.
 It had helped her.
 Anna tried that now.
 But she couldn’t seem to picture anything other than her own fragile body consumed by the tons of rock.

 ‘What’s up?’
 Mark called, and a distant part of her consciousness registered his voice and the concern in it.